15 Supermarket Foods That Legitimately Last for Years

 “Brown sugar can last indefinitely, but will likely need to be softened,” Kaplan says.
 But don’t leave the open bag in your pantry and expect the quality to remain the same.
 Kaplan recommends moving it to an airtight glass jar, then stowing that somewhere cool, dark, and dry.
 White sugar can last indefinitely when stored that way too.

 “Salt is one of the world’s oldest flavorings, has a plethora of other uses, and it lasts indefinitely,” says Caleb Backe, health and wellness expert for Maple Holistics.
 “Place salt in a sealed container or ziplock bag, and keep it in a cool dry area.
 Unless dirt or bugs manage to get it, you are good to go.”
-Here are 11 more storage tricks to make your food last longer.

 “A staple of mankind, rice is eaten by more than half of the earth’s population, and many of whom depend on it for daily sustenance,” Backe says.
 “Get the uncooked rice into a container, or place the original bag in a freezer bag, and store in a cool, dry location.
 When stored properly, it can last indefinitely.”